SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 Currently we can't expand on why some of those values are used.

 Finally we wait until the UART_TXDATA register has its highest bit cleared (again, not sure why yet), and then write our value into the UART_TXDATA register.

+## Notes

+[1] Hand assembly notes:

+### nop (I-type)

+Our first attempt at assembling instructions by hand is to create a NOP.
+We'll use them liberally to pad out instructions and leave space for ourselves to add further instructions later.

+From the [RISC-V spec](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) we see that:

+> NOPs can be used to align code segments to microarchitecturally significant address boundaries, or to leave space for inline code modifications.
+Although there are many possible ways to encode a NOP, we define a canonical NOP encoding to  allow microarchitectural optimizations as well as for more readable disassembly output.

+That canonical NOP encoding is `addi x0, x0, 0`, which is an "I-type" instruction.
+In chapter 19 of the spec, there's a handy chart for looking up the encodings of different instruction types and the opcodes required for different instructions.

+`addi` has an opcode of `0010011` (note that's 7 bits, not 8).
+Since everything else in `addi x0, x0, 0` is 0 for a NOP (since x0 is represented as `0b00000` and the immediate value is zero too), the instruction is easy to represent: `0x0000_0013`, which we write in little endian as `13 00 00 00`.

+### lui a5, 0x10012 (U-type)

+`lui` is an instruction we've encountered before.
+The spec gives us a U-type encoding, and we want to load the value `0x10012000` into `a5`, the 5th argument register (for reasons that will become clear later).
+The assembly is `lui a5, 0x10012`.

+From the guide we see the opcode `0110111`, and we need a 5-bit register (a5 is x15, so has the 5-bit encoding `01111`).
+Combined together the lowest 12 bits are `0111 1011 0111` (note that the lowest bit of the destination register is joined with the upper 3 bits of the opcode to create the nibble `1011`).
+The highest 20 bits are the immediate value, `0x10012`, so we have the complete instruction `0x100127b7` or `b7 27 01 10`.